Five Dumb Errors to Avoid In Your Salon/Spa’s Email Marketing Strategy

 - If you hold events, giveaways, seminars or workshops, ask participants to fill a simple form that gets you their email ID.

-- Automated lists are also easily generated by using online appointment booking softwares, like Appointy.
+- Automated lists are also easily generated by using a salon or spa scheduling software, like Appointy.

 - Use Opt-in forms (through which people can subscribe to your emails) in your Website, Blog or Social Media Platform.